nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 ## Task 1: DNS Resolution within -Default Docker0 Bridge

 Docker container inherits the DNS configuration from the Docker host.
-Containers cannot reference each other by names.
+Containers cannot reference each other by name.

 ```
 root@docker-host-1:/home/localadmin# docker exec -it blue-c1 sh